 What is it about “No Estimates” (or indeed, #NoEstimates) that gets people so angry?
 I had a great time last night at an open space discussion on this topic.
-Most of the room were using relative sizing, a small number used estimates – but as a group we worked out what it would take to get away from estimating without throwing away the value we might get from them.
+Most of the room were using relative sizing, a small number used detailed estimates – but as a group we worked out what it would take to get away from estimating without throwing away the value we might get from them.

-If you are honest, you’d be able to create a list of pros and cons for estimates.
+Most people in software development would be able to create a list of pros and cons for estimates.
 You might title the headings “benefits” and “harms” perhaps?
 What we are aiming for is a way of getting as many of the benefits and as few as the harms.

 Telling a business stakeholder “I can’t say when I’ll be done until I’m done” confirms the worst of IT stereotypes

 You don’t get to a situation of #NoEstimates by using this kind of language.
 When you say “I can’t say when I’ll be done until I’m done” you won’t convince anyone that estimates may not be required (perhaps that is why it has been selected for use in this straw man argument).

 On day one, in a low trust environment people want assurance.
 To give them this assurance, start delivering early and often.
 This will build trust.

 #NoEstimates posits that we can tell the CFO, “staff my dev team for n months, & we’ll deliver something.
 You’ll love it, trust me.”
 Bzzzzt.